-CMPT’s sister program: Program Office for Laboratory Quality Management (POLQM) is launched; the program is dedicated to a Laboratory Quality Management certificate course, intended for people working in laboratories with an interest for Quality Management .
+CMPT’s sister program: Program Office for Laboratory Quality Management (POLQM) is launched; the program is dedicated to a Laboratory Quality Management course, intended for people working in laboratories with an interest for Quality Management .

 CMPT expands its PT samples to evaluate laboratories in the testing of Clostricium difficile common antigen and toxin.